nxp-imx/meta-nxp-connectivity/README.md

  ___Make sure the shell isn't in Yocto SDK environment___.
 Then, export a shell environment variable named IMX_SDK_ROOT to specify the path of the SDK.

-    #For i.MX8M Mini EVK
-    #/opt/fsl-imx-xwayland/5.15-hardknott-imx8mm is ${IMX8MM_SDK_INSTALLED_PATH}
+    #For i.MX8M Mini EVK  #/opt/fsl-imx-xwayland/5.15-hardknott-imx8mm is ${IMX8MM_SDK_INSTALLED_PATH}
     $ export IMX_SDK_ROOT=/opt/fsl-imx-xwayland/5.15-hardknott-imx8mm
-    #For i.MX6ULL EVK
-    #/opt/fsl-imx-xwayland/5.15-hardknott-imx6ull is ${IMX6ULL_SDK_INSTALLED_PATH}
+    #For i.MX6ULL EVK     #/opt/fsl-imx-xwayland/5.15-hardknott-imx6ull is ${IMX6ULL_SDK_INSTALLED_PATH}
     $ export IMX_SDK_ROOT=/opt/fsl-imx-xwayland/5.15-hardknott-imx6ull

-Building those examples with the Yocto SDK specified by the IMX_SDK_ROOT has been integrated into the tool build_examples.py
+Building those apps with the Yocto SDK specified by the IMX_SDK_ROOT has been integrated into the tool build_examples.py.
+Use it to build the examples.

+Assuming that the working directory is changed to the top level directory of this project.

     $ source scripts/activate.sh